Memories of Hestercombe: The Honourable E. W. B. (‘Teddy’) Portman, (1856-1911)

 When Lord P. dies they [Teddy and Constance Portman] will roll in gold.
 (Edwin Lutyens to his wife, Lady Emily, 23 April 1904.
 RIBA Library ref 6/8/27).

 The Hon.
 E. W. B. Portman did not ‘roll in gold’ as predicted.
 His destiny proved much more tragic.
 On Thursday 27th of April 1911, E. W.B. died from complications arising from double pneumonia contracted while playing golf at Pickeridge Golf Club at Corfe near Taunton.
 For a week Teddy fought the infection and, with the aid of a London specialist ‘and five or six other medical men’, appeared to be making progress until Wednesday evening when he took a turn for the worse.
 To those who were familiar with the squire’s chequered medical history, the final outcome of his illness was less of a shock.
-Teddy had narrowly escaped death from typhoid fever on at least two occasions, most recently in November of 1893 when he became 'seriously ill' with the bacterial infection while at his rented accommodation at St. Giles’s House.
+Teddy had narrowly escaped death from typhoid fever on at least two occasions, most recently in November of 1893 whenhe became 'seriously ill' with the bacterial infection while at his rented accommodation at St. Giles’s House.
 As his condition worsened there was ‘great anxiety and horror in Dorset’ and Teddy’s doctors were obliged to issue a statement: 'The Hon.
 E. W. B. Portman has typhoid fever which up to thirty-six hours since was running its usual course.
 He then had an attack of haemorrhage, which yielded to treatment, and there has been no return this morning.
 The temperature is lessening.
 The patient had some nice sleep last night, and his symptoms are generally more favourable, although still serious.’
 Among the medical specialists treating Teddy during those difficult days was the eminent Sir William Broadbent (1835-1907), Bart.
 K.C.V.O., physician extraordinary to H. M. Queen Victoria and physician in ordinary to the King and to the Prince of Wales.
 A leading British authority in the fields of cardiology and neurology, Sir William had made four trips to Dorset from his home in London by late November, much to the relief of Mrs. Portman, her mother Lady Wenlock, and her sister who maintained an almost constant vigil at Teddy’s bedside.
-By 8 December The Western Gazette could report with relief that it would appear he [Teddy] is now practically out of danger.’
+By 8 December The Western Gazette could report with relief that ‘it would appear he [Teddy] is now practically out of danger.’
 A convalescence at the seaside in Bournemouth followed in the spring and by early July 1893 E. W. B. was fully recovered and had ‘gone to Norway for a few weeks salmon fishing’.

 E. W. B. Portman was laid to rest on 1 May 1911 in Cheddon Fitzpaine churchyard, following a service ‘of a most impressive yet simple character’ arranged by Messrs.
 Hatcher & Sons, Ltd., Taunton.
 The main ceremony was held in the Church of the Blessed Virgin Mary, Cheddon Fitzpaine, but it was deemed necessary -- due to the extremely high turnout expected -- to also hold memorial services at St. Mary’s, Taunton, St. Peter’s, Staple Fitzpaine, and Bryanston Church, Blandford, Dorset, the last being the parish church frequented by the Portman family.
 All of Somerset mourned.
-By mid-day on the 29th
+By mid-day on the 29th of April, flags were flying at half-mast from the church towers and main public buildings of Taunton and blinds were drawn all along the route leading to Cheddon Fitzpaine.
+Hundreds stood outside the gates to South Lodge in an attempt to catch a glimpse of the funeral cortege, as it passed on its way to Cheddon Fitzpaine Church and many more gathered in the village street for the same purpose.

 Despite the large crowds, the police under Superintendent Stoker of Taunton were able to maintain the peace without incident as ‘the people made their task easy by keeping the best of order and not rushing about’.
 The funeral procession left Hestercombe at 2:00 pm, proceeding down the long winding drive that crossed the parkland below the House and then through the woodland, Sandilands, before bearing eastwards at South Lodge and into Cheddon Fitzpaine.
 The estate’s senior staff came first on foot, followed by a farm wagon drawn by four fine horses on which Teddy’s coffin was arranged: ‘It was fitting that such a bier should be improvised for one who in no half-hearted manner strove his best for agriculture and those connected with it’, wrote the reporter for The Western Gazette.
 The chief mourners followed the wagon in private carriages and included Mrs. Portman and her two sons, Osbert and Thomas; her brother, the Hon.
 Richard Thompson Lawley (the future 4th Baron Wenlock); her sister Katherine Forbes (Lawley) and Katherine’s husband, Walter Forbes; and Mrs. Portman’s sister-in-law, the Hon.
 Mrs. Algernon Lawley, Hackney.
 Among the Portman family members represented in the private carriages were E. W. B.’s four brothers, Seymour, Gerald, Claude and Henry; his cousins Commander W. Portman and the Hon.
 Mrs. Maurice Portman of North Petherton; and his nephew John David Leslie-Melville, 14th Earl of Leven of Kirlington Park, Oxford.
 Teddy’s salmon fishing cronies, W. A. Bailward and Captain the Hon.
 Francis Johnstone were also among the chief mourners as were two two of his senior staff at Hestercombe: Mr. E. C. Trepplin (agent) and Mr. W. D. Miller (private secretary).